-Remove carbon up to the residual emissions from ENGIE's activities in four countries (including Brazil) and the group's ways of working
+Remove carbon up to the residual emissions from ENGIE's activities in four countries (including Brazil) and the group's ways of working closure, conversion, then, if not possible, sale, ensuring a continuous dialog with stakeholders

-ENGIE is committed to being Net Zero Carbon for all its scopes (1, 2 and 3).

-Reduce ENGIE's direct and indirect GHG emission by at least 90% compared to 2017.
-Then increase carbon sinks to neutralize the Group's residual emissionsto ENGIE full value chain.
+ENGLE is committed to being Net Zero Carbon for all its scopes (1, 2 and 3).
+Reduce ENGLE's direct and indirect GHG emission by at least 90% compared to 2017.
+Then increase carbon sinks to neutralize the Group's residual emissionsto ENGLE full value chain.